experimentarium/times/docs/part-2/04-special-processes.md

 <ins>Trading without need for explicit marketplace definition:</ins>

 Cases 1, 2 and 3 fall in this category.
 Bi-lateral trade takes place between pairs of regions.
 An ordered pair of regions together with an exchange process is first identified, and the trade through the exchange process is balanced between these two regions.
 Whatever amount is exported from region $i$ to region $j$ is imported by region $j$ from region $i$ (possibly with an adjustment for transportation losses).
-The basic structure is shown in {numref}`bilateral-trade`.
+The basic structure is shown in {numref}`case-1-bilateral-trade`.
 Bi-lateral trading can be fully described in TIMES by specifying the two pair-wise connections in $top\_ire$.
 The capacity and investment costs of the exchange process can be described individually for both regions.
 For Cases 2 and 3, the general structure of the trade relationships is shown in {numref}`case2-case3-trade`.
 Also in these cases the definition of the trading structure is easy, because the relationships can be unambiguously described by pair-wise $top\_ire$ specifications between two regions.

 <ins>Trading based on marketplace:</ins>